What is Self-Compassion?

 According to Dr. Kristin Neff, self-compassion means treating ourselves with the same kindness, care and understanding that we would offer to a friend when they suffer, fail, or feel inadequate.

 Self-compassion means being our own best friend, especially during times of suffering.
 We are not just a fair-weather friend.
-We learn how to deal with the Inner Critic, accepting and loving ourselves in spite of all our problems and weaknesses.
+We learn how to deal with the Inner Critic.
+We accept ourselves in spite of our weaknesses.
 We replace self-criticism with compassionate self-talk.

 "A moment of self-compassion can change your entire day.
 A string of such moments can change the course of your life." ~Chris Germer